Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: Conclusion

 While our aim has been exclusively in mathematics, these approaches of mapping processes of scientific discovery to data are not restricted to mathematics and may be adapted to other scientific domains as well.
 Some of the workflow items, like those related to literature search are directly relevant to other domains.
 We urge the community to explore how intermediate steps in the process of scientific discovery look like in other areas of science as well.

 Regarding purely proof creation, time will tell whether human-annotated proofs are necessary--or whether a purely formal approach together with ingenious proof search techniques will succeed.
 The comparatively short history of machine learning has taught us to expect the unexpected.
 In the short term, however, it is imperative to establish better datasets and novel benchmarks for mathematics (either in natural language or formal language), to go beyond the current ones that only test proof or result creation - and also test the ability to assess different mathematical workflows, to summarize mathematics, to explain limitations of proof techniques etc. This will support the next generation of machine learning models and AI tools that can help us discover more mathematics fast and, subsequently assist with any other scientific discipline that uses mathematics as a foundation (e.g. systems biology that relies on ordinary differential equations, or physics that relies on several subfields of mathematics -- and inspires new subfields at the same time).
 At the same time, better mathematical copilots may have strong educational benefits.
+Recent controlled experiments suggest that LLM-based explanations can positively impact learning for high-school level mathematics, particularly when students attempt problems independently before consulting the model~\citep{Kumar2025MathEducationLLMs}.
+Moreover, Human-AI tutoring systems such as Tutor CoPilot have demonstrated measurable improvements in student outcomes when LLMs provide real-time pedagogical guidance to novice tutors~\citep{wang2024tutor}.

 Having a deeper understanding of the processes by which one arrives at a proof (heuristics, workflows, etc.), which are all concentrated in the concept of a motivated proof, mathematical copilots can also teach the next generation of mathematical minds.